lars-usn/demo/README.md

 | Step response of a second-order dynamic system  | LabVIEW VI | `Second Order System RT Demo.vi` |

 ### Signals
-These programs were written to illustrate phenomena in chapters 2 and 3 in McClellan et al., "DSP First"m
+These programs were written to illustrate phenomena in chapters 2 and 3 in McClellan et al., "DSP First", 2nd ed., Pearson Education Limited, 2016.
 | Description  | Type | Function Name |
 | -- | -- | -- |
 | Illustration of sine- and cosine-functions as complex phasors | Matlab-app| `phasor_demo.mlapp` |